josephmargaryan/quantbayes/README.md

 - **Reinforcement Learning**: Optimize decision-making in dynamic environments.

 ### **FFT Circulant Applications**
-The **FFT Circulant Modules** ChronoForge includes comprehensive modules for utilizing the properties of Circulant matrices with Fast Fourier Transform (FFT) for efficient Matrix-Vector Multiplication while reducing the number of weights in neural networks.
+The **FFT Circulant Modules** ChronosForge features comprehensive modules that leverage the properties of circulant matrices and the Fast Fourier Transform (FFT) to enable efficient matrix-vector multiplication, significantly reducing the number of weights in neural networks.
 ![CodeCogsEqn](https://github.com/user-attachments/assets/20b050c3-0207-4f0b-aed3-2f52ab55dc61)
 The eigenvectors of a circulant matrix depend only on the size of the matrix, not on the elements of the matrix.
 Furthermore, these eigenvectors are the columns of the FFT matrix.
 The eigenvalues depend on the matrix entries, but the eigenvectors do not.
 ![CodeCogsEqn](https://github.com/user-attachments/assets/07c0c15d-5027-4899-8732-4e56a309542c)